dahlsailrunner/using-csharp-mcp-sdk/readme.md

 * **MCP**
   * 4 tools are in the MCP server
-  * The MCP Inspector is included via an Aspire hosting package to make interactively testing the MCP server easy
+  * [MCP Inspector](https://github.com/modelcontextprotocol/inspector) is included via an Aspire hosting package to make interactively testing the MCP server easy
   * `CarvedRockTools.cs` contains 2 tools that can be called anonymously (if `RequireAuthorization`() is not included on the `MapMcp()` call in `Program.cs`
   * `AdminTools.cs` contains 2 tools that will require a user with the `admin` role both to see when listing tools